deekshu2006rathore-web/Python-Question-/README.md

 End Semester assignment:-
 <br>
-This repository consists 31 question such as basic questions,loops,string ,list and dictionary ,method on string,list, dictionary and tuples, function,file handling questions, Database,Exception handling,numpy,pandas and Matplotlib
+This repository consists 31 question such as basic questions,loops,string ,list and dictionary ,method on string,list, dictionary and tuples, function,file handling questions, Database, Exception handling,numpy,pandas and Matplotlib
 <br>

-📒List of questions are:-
+📒List of questions are:-<bold>
 <br>

 Q1.
 Write a program to demonstrate different numeric data types (int, float) and type conversion.